EmolLi/COMP421FoodDeliveryApp/README.md

 # COMP 421 Database Project

+### Overview
+Our application is a food delivery app inspired by UberEat and Foodara.

+This reposistory contains all files from milestone 1 to milestone 3.

+Application code for milestone 3 are in <i>src/</i> folder.

+Our application use WeChat Mini-Program for front end (see code in <i>src/UI</i> ), and Node.js + Express for backend server (see code in <i>src/backEnd</i>).

+As Mini-Program is subapplication within WeChat ecosystem and requires a lot of dependencies, it may be hard to set up.

+However, the server is easy to set up.

 ### Project 3 Server Setup
 #### requirements
 * As the database is in comp421.cs.mcgill.ca, make sure you either on McGill Wifi or on McGill [VPN](http://kb.mcgill.ca/kb/?ArticleId=1212&source=article&c=12&cid=2#tab:homeTab:crumb:8:artId:1212:src:article).